Cristina Durán Ph.D., Dean

 The curriculum builds upon a liberal arts perspective and prepares students at a generalist level to understand and evaluate the role of the social work practitioner in the delivery of human services.

 The program is a 53-credit major, completed in four full-time semesters.
 Students majoring in social work are not required to complete a minor program of study.
-Prior to beginning the BSW program, the proficiency, extended core, general education core and general elective courses may be completed at the NMHU – Las Vegas main campus.
+Prior to beginning the BSW program, the proficiency, extended core, general education core and general elective courses may be completed at the NMHU – Las Vegas campus or local universities and community colleges.
 Approved equivalent coursework may be accepted in transfer from other two- or four-year regionally accredited educational institutions.

 Prospective students are encouraged to contact the school for pre-program advisement, course sequencing and major requirements.
 Please note that course sequencing is subject to change depending on program needs.

 Academic advisers are available at each site to review and guide students on their progress to transition into the BSW program.
-Upon advisement, many students choose to address all pre-program coursework prior to beginning the BSW program.
-Others receive approval to begin the program once they are within 9-12 credit hours of completing pre-program coursework.
+It is advised that prospective students address all pre-program coursework prior to beginning the BSW program.
 Upon matriculation into the BSW program, students are assigned an academic adviser.
 Although almost all students complete the BSW program within two years of their undergraduate education, the maximum time limit is five years.
 It is the student’s responsibility, with the assistance of an academic adviser, to develop a program of study that details the semesters in which individual courses are to be taken.

 All social work students are provided with a copy of the school’s academic and behavioral policy upon matriculating into the BSW program.
 The policy outlines expectations regarding students’ professional behavior and academic performance, sets forth grounds for suspension and expulsion from the social work program, and describes the procedures for disciplinary action.
 As more specifically detailed in the policy, students must demonstrate the following: suitability for the profession of social work via appropriate and adequate classroom and field performance; ability to appropriately relate to colleagues; and compliance with all other provisions of the academic/behavioral policy.
 Students must demonstrate that they have read and understand this policy by signing it and returning it to their academic adviser.
 The School’s policy concerning grade appeals is also provided to students at the commencement of the academic year.